-Cardamom seeds have a warm, clean, sweet, lemon-like flavor with notes of eucalyptus and camphor.
-The seeds quickly lose their flavor once ground, so it’s best to grind dried cardamom seeds when required.
+Cardamom seeds have a warm, clean, sweet, lemon-like flavour with notes of eucalyptus and camphor.
+The seeds quickly lose their flavour once ground, so it’s best to grind dried cardamom seeds when required.

 Cardamom has a bold, fruity, refreshing aroma.

 In addition to Indian, cardamom is also used in Lebanese, Syrian, Scandinavian and Russian cuisines.
 It’s an essential ingredient in dal, masala, pilaf, and baking such as spiced cakes, baked apples and bread.
-Cardamom loves apples, oranges, pears, sweet potatoes, coffee, yogurt, chicken and duck and pairs perfectly with caraway, chili, cinnamon, cloves, cumin, ginger and paprika.
+Cardamom loves apples, oranges, pears, sweet potatoes, coffee, yoghurt, chicken and duck and marries perfectly with caraway, chilli, cinnamon, cloves, cumin, ginger and paprika.

 Cardamom plants grow in warm climates with moderate to high rainfall such as Southern India , Sri Lanka and Guatemala (which is the largest producer of cardamom in the world).
 Propagation is from fresh seeds or rhizomes and the plants can take up to 3 years before they flower and grow pods.
 Pick pods before they turn yellow and then allow to dry.

 Cardamom was used by many ancient societies.
 Egyptians and Indians chewed cardamom seeds to sweeten their breath.
 Greeks and Romans used it in perfumes and it was a symbol of hospitality in Arabia.
 Native to the Western Ghats (also known as the Cardamom Hills) in southern India, cardamom was introduced to Europe though caravan routes and the Vikings introduced it into Scandinavia.